cloudfoundry/haproxy-boshrelease/ci/README.md

 All tests run in Docker.
 The image `iacbox.common.repositories.cloud.sap/haproxy-boshrelease-testflight` is a built and cached version of building [`Dockerfile`](Dockerfile).

-***Note, August 2022***: The image used for acceptance tests is currently outdated and will be updated to a recent state in the near future.
-An updated version is so far only used for the autobump scripts.
+***Note, August 2022***: The image used for acceptance tests is working, but on an older version.
+It will be updated to a recent state in the near future.

 ### Unit Tests